pyOpenSci/handbook/organization/external-communications.md

 ### Blog goals

-The goals of our blog include:
+The goals of the pyOpenSci blog include:

+* Promotion of pyOpenSci accepted scientific Python packages
+* Celebration and recognition of pyOpenSci community members
-* Writing for the broader open science community
+* Discussion of modern topics, tools, and resources that are of use to the broader open science and scientific Python community
-* Sharing news and updates related to pyOpenSci
+* Share pyOpenSci news and updates related
-* Build domain authority through SEO strategies
+* Build domain authority around Python, open science and open source through search engine optimization (SEO)

 ### How to add a new blog post